lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## Summary {#summ-handshake}

 The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
+The EDHOC and cTLS overhead is dependent on the key or certificate identifiers included.
+Key identifiers are used to identity a cryptographic key and certificate identifiers are used to identify a certificate.
+If 8 bytes identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.

+The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
 The EDHOC and cTLS overhead is dependent on the key/certificate identifiers included.
 If 8 bytes key/certificate identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.

 The TLS, DTLS, and cTLS overhead is dependent on the group used for key exchange and the signature algorithm. secp256r1 and ecdsa_secp256r1_sha256 have less optimized encoding than x25519, ed25519, and {{I-D.mattsson-tls-compact-ecc}}.